Schuster-j/maneuverRecognition/README.md

 dataframe_list = [df_p1, df_p2, df_p3]
 ```

-## Preprocessing <a name="heading--2-3"/>
+## 2.3 Preprocessing <a name="heading--2-3"/>

+As already mentioned, the automated recognition of maneuvers has special requirements to the preprocessing of the given data.
+In addition to common preprocessing for the application of machine learning, such as reshaping, train & test splitting or class balancing, it is particularly necessary to prepare the data so that it can be processed by recurrent networks.
+Since the intention of maneuver recognition in the domain of vehicle telematics is to continuously apply the classification model to a stream of new driving data, it must therefore be trained in a way to work with a continuous stream of unknown data.

-### Windowing and Train-/Test-Splitting <a name="heading--2-3-1"/>
+### 2.3.1 Windowing and Train-/Test-Splitting <a name="heading--2-3-1"/>

-Our goal is to create a model which can correctly identify driving maneuvers in unknown data of future driving records.
-Therefore, to train the model, we cannot simply use the individual maneuvers already assigned to their IDs, but have to use a rolling window to create training and testing cases.
+The objective is to create a classification model which can correctly identify driving maneuvers in unknown data of future driving records.
+Therefore, to train such a model, we cannot simply use the maneuvers that have already been assigned to their IDs separately as training and testing cases.
+As new recorded data comes in the form of a continuous time series for which it is not known at which point in time a maneuver begins or ends, the available training and testing data must also be sampled via a rolling window.
+At the same time it is important that there is absolutely no data leakage between the training and testing data.

 In order to do that, we are in need of two specific functions:
-1. A windowing function that gets our data and returns windows with a specific amount of time steps and a specific step size between those windows in the shape of (cases, timesteps, variables).
-2. A function to split the data into training and testing data before the windowing is applied.
+1. A function to split the data into training and testing data before the windowing is applied.
 If we do not split training and testing data before using the windowing function, there will be data leakage because overlapping windows may end up in both partitions.
+2. A windowing function that gets our data and returns windows with a specific amount of time steps and a specific step size between those windows in the shape of (cases, timesteps, variables) which is required for the LSTM model we will build later on.

-For this purpose we can use the timeseries_train_test_split function in the preprocessing module.
+For this purpose we can use the *timeseries_train_test_split* function in the *preprocessing* module.
 It first splits the given dataframe in an arbitrary number of partitions.
-Then it randomly selects some of these partitions in regard to our test size and removes them from a copy of the full dataframe.
+Then it randomly selects some of these partitions for testing data in regard to our test size and removes them from a copy of the full dataframe.
 The remaining data will be used for training.
 We can also use this function to apply a robust scaling which will use the training data for fitting the scaler.
 The windowing function will then be applied on the training and testing partitions separately.

-With this approach, it can still happen occasionally that we create unnatural transitions between maneuvers that occurred before and after the partitions we cut out for the test data or that we break some maneuvers.
-However, the amount of it which depends on the number of splits we use will be negligible, as it is clearly more important that we have absolutely no data leakage.
+With this approach, it can still happen occasionally that we create unnatural transitions between maneuvers that occurred before and after the partitions we cut out for the test data or that we break some maneuvers by doing that.
+However, the amount of it, which depends on the number of splits we use, will be negligible, as it is clearly more important that we have no data leakage.

 The following parameters can be configured:
 - splits: Number of random partitions in which data will be separated before windowing will be applied.